 The hope began to grow.
 And I met my husband.
 I had been on a recording session with him, and Terry had introduced me to him when, after I got into this church, he came to the church for the first time when I did in this particular church.

 And so we meet again there.
 I met him on a record session that Terry had contracted us to do.
 And when I met him the year before, I didn’t feel good in my own self.
-To be able to have a relationship with someone that was a really nice person.
-And, you know, you don’t wanna just give someone a, a beat up kind of damaged emotionally person.
+To be able to have a relationship with someone who was a really nice person.
+And, you know, you don’t wanna just give someone a, a beat-up kind of damaged emotionally person.

 But so, when I saw him again in church, I thought, wow!
 I wish I’d been going to this church for longer than just a week.
-We started dating and, and we got married within that year.
-And I was so surprised to have the Lord and have a faithful husband who loved me, but I still had the depressions.
+We started dating, and we got married within that year.
+I was so surprised to have the Lord and a faithful husband who loved me, but I still had depression.
 I still had it.
 I can believe it.
 I thought that would solve everything.